Communications Infrastructure for San Bernardino and

 1. Meshtastic still dominates in terms of user adoption, and LongFast is the default option for most people.
 This greatly enhances discovery and early-stage adoption.

-2. The high desert has a sparse population, with hikers and offroaders often going into areas where a distributed Meshtastic topology likely performs better than centralized meshes like MeshCore.
+2. The high desert has a sparse population, with hikers and offroaders often traveling into areas where a distributed Meshtastic topology likely performs better than centralized meshes like MeshCore.

 3. The I-15 is a main traffic corridor for visiting mobile nodes, who are probably using the default LongFast preset.